Meet the mastermind inventing fast food’s craziest menu items (Cheetos mozzarella stick, anyone?)

 “I was just in the kitchen last week, and I was trying some milkshakes for a partner.
 And it was maybe one of the best milkshakes I’d ever had, but our product, the brand we were using, just didn’t stand up in that menu item.
 It wasn’t a strong enough flavor with the rest of the ingredients in that milkshake, and I had to pull it,” she says.
 “We were about to go work with them, show them the menu items, and I couldn’t sign off on it because our brand wasn’t distinctive in that menu item.”

 It’s easy to understand why this tough love is necessary.
 If a consumer doesn’t taste that partner brand in a new menu item, the food won’t live up to their expectations.
 It makes both companies look bad.
-And presumably, both the restaurant and PepsiCo lose money by rolling out an item that no one rally wants to go try.
+And presumably, both the restaurant and PepsiCo lose money by rolling out an item that no one really wants to go try.

 Another thing her team will often tweak is how loud or hyperbolic the partner brand tastes in a particular collaboration.
 Fritos, for instance, have made their way onto Sonic and Taco Bell-partnered menu items as a simple core component of the dish.
-And that’s because the three-ingredient item, oil, salt, corn chip, is mild enough it fits anywhere and you won’t get sick of it.
+And that’s because the three-ingredient item—oil, salt, corn—is mild enough it fits anywhere and you won’t get sick of it.

 “It depends on who you are working with and what you’re trying to do.
 Am I trying to create buzz and excitement?
 Is it an in-and-out for a customer, like the KFC item, that’s a one-month product?
 Or is it a product, like for Regal, where it’s ongoing?” says vonWerssowetz.
 “Because I think you approach those two things very differently.
 Consumers may only go once or twice for the chicken sandwich with Cheetos sauce on it.”

 Finding this balance can be trickier than it sounds.
 Take one project vonWerssowetz’s group has been working on for some time: a Cheetos mozzarella stick.
-What your mind imagines when you hear those words could be the sort of tongue-burning novelty it’s fun to try once, or the kind of unctuous thing you’d crave several times a year for the foreseeable future.
+What your mind imagines when you hear those words could be the sort of tongue-burning novelty that’s fun to try once, or the kind of unctuous thing you’d crave several times a year for the foreseeable future.

-“[Mozzarella sticks are] a staple item in many types of restaurants, but that’s one that would be on going,” says vonWerssowetz.
+“[Mozzarella sticks are] a staple item in many types of restaurants, but that’s one that would be ongoing,” says vonWerssowetz.
 “It tested extremely well, through the roof, during many testing things we’ve done.
-But we feel like with that one, let’s get it right…we hope that has longevity.”
+But we feel like with that one, let’s get it right . . . we hope that has longevity.”

 When her team has a few leads in-hand for new menu items—maybe nothing finalized, but some good hunches—they’ll literally start sketching up ideas, which they dub “concept screeners.”